The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 | Predicts | Academic performance, technical skills | Leadership, teamwork, resilience, adaptability |

-| Peak | Late adolescence (16–20 years) | Improves with life experience |
+| Peak | Late adolescence (16–20 years) | Improves continuously with life experience |

 | Example Professions | Scientists, engineers, analysts | Managers, counselors, negotiators |

-This debate highlights that while IQ remains important, adaptability, creativity, and emotional intelligence are often equally critical in determining life outcomes.
+This debate highlights that while IQ remains important, adaptability, creativity, and emotional intelligence are equally critical in determining life outcomes.

 Nutrition and Cognitive Science